 Diaries have been described as an important tool with which to mediate the gaps between what we think we are and what we find ourselves, in practice, to be.
 The ways in which we remember and narrate our lives connects with how we feel and behave.

-In the exhibition, we see how refugees’ written and video diaries are used to restore a sense of voice and even agency.
+In the exhibition, we saw how refugees’ written and video diaries are used to restore a sense of voice and even agency.
 The diaries are important eye-witness accounts, preserved for future generations, in which the minutiae of a single person’s lived experience can count for more, or as much as, a journalist’s report or the history text-book.

-Dear Diary charts some of the ways in which paper diaries have been joined by phones and iPads as our means of keeping track of daily life.
+Dear Diary charted some of the ways in which paper diaries have been joined by phones and iPads as our means of keeping track of daily life.
 Specially-commissioned film interviews with living diarists, by artist Derek Eland, reveal how diaries are meaningful to people now.
 Diarists’ lived experiences differ.
 However, all diarists seem to share a full complement of the sorts of doubts and beliefs which have since fascinated successive generations.
 It is the disparity between the eras from which the diaries in the exhibition are drawn that makes their similarities so instructive, not to say poignant.
 And it is the differences between diarists that add piquancy to their similarities: diary-writing practice and diaries can help us all in greater understandings of ourselves and others.

-The exhibition is a collaboration between King’s College London’s Centre for Life-Writing Research and The Great Diary Project, supported by the Department of English and presented by Cultural Programming at King’s.
+The exhibition was a collaboration between King’s College London’s Centre for Life-Writing Research and The Great Diary Project, supported by the Department of English and presented by Cultural Programming at King’s.
 It also draws on the expertise of the European Research Council funded Ego-Media research group at King’s, which investigates life writing in the digital age.

-King’s College London would like to thank all the galleries and individuals who have so generously lent and contributed to the exhibition.
+King’s College London would like to thank all the galleries and individuals who so generously lent and contributed to the exhibition.

-Exhibition devised by Professor Clare Brant, King’s College London and Dr Polly North, The Great Diary Project.
+The exhibition was devised by Professor Clare Brant, King’s College London and Dr Polly North, The Great Diary Project.

 Designed by Mr Gresty (Studio).
 Films by Derek Eland and Jonah Klein.
 Editing by Scott Smith, Rob Gallagher and Arko Højholt.
 Photography by Rachel Smith and Yeshen Venema.
 DiarApp by Nikita Vorontsov.
 Music by Sam Jackson.
 Content contributed by Alex Belsey, Rob Gallagher, Ailsa Granne, Mikka Højholt, Rachael Kent, Frances Long and Rebecca Roach.